Bradford Bulls

-The Bradford Bulls is a professional rugby league club in Bradford, West Yorkshire, England, and will compete in the Super League in the 2026 season in the British rugby league.
+The Bradford Bulls are a professional rugby league club in Bradford, West Yorkshire, England and compete in the Super League the top flight in British rugby league.

 The club has won the League Championship six times, the Challenge Cup five times and three World Club Challenge titles.
 They have also won many smaller competitions such as The RFL Yorkshire Cup 11 times.

 The club was originally founded as Bradford Northern, but was renamed Bradford Bulls in 1995.
 Bradford's main rivalries are with Leeds, Halifax and Huddersfield.
-They have played for the majority of their existence at Odsal and their traditional kit colours are white with red, amber and black chevrons.
+They have played for the majority of their existence at Odsal and their traditional kit colours are white with red, amber and black bands.

 History

 1863–1907: Bradford F.C.

 The original Bradford Football Club was formed in 1863 and played rugby football, subsequently joining the Rugby Football Union.
 Initially the club played at Horton Cricket Ground, All Saints Road but were asked to leave because of damage to the pitch.
 They then moved to Laisteridge Lane and later North Park Road in Manningham.
 A nomadic existence continued as they then went on to Peel Park, then Girlington and Apperley Bridge.

 Bradford Football Club and Bradford Cricket Club bought Park Avenue in 1879 and this resulted in the club becoming "Bradford Cricket, Athletic and Football Club".
 The club's headquarters were at the Talbot Darley Street, and later The Alexandra, Great Horton Road.
 The club achieved its first major success by winning the Yorkshire Cup in 1884.

 After the 1890–91 season, Bradford along with other Yorkshire Senior clubs Batley, Brighouse, Dewsbury, Halifax, Huddersfield, Hull, Hunslet, Leeds, Liversedge, Manningham and Wakefield decided that they wanted their own county league starting in 1891 along the lines of a similar competition that had been played in Lancashire.
 The clubs wanted full control of the league but the Yorkshire Rugby Football Union would not sanction the competition as it meant giving up control of rugby football to the senior clubs.

 In 1895, along with cross-town neighbours Manningham F.C., Bradford was among 22 clubs to secede from the Rugby Football Union after the historic meeting at the George Hotel in Huddersfield in response to a dispute over "broken time" payments to players who were thus part-time professionals.
 These 22 clubs formed the Northern Rugby Football Union (which eventually became the Rugby Football League) and rugby league football was born.

 Bradford enjoyed some success in the new competition.
 In the 1903–04 Northern Rugby Football Union season, the team finished level on points with Salford at the top of the league and then won the resulting play-off 5–0.
 In 1905–06, Bradford beat Salford 5–0 to win the Challenge Cup and were runners-up in the Championship.
 In 1906–07, Bradford won the Yorkshire County Cup 8–5 against Hull Kingston Rovers.